Tyler Cornish: Background

 Born in Goulburn, New South Wales, Cornish played his junior rugby league for the Goulburn Stockmen, before being signed by the Sydney Roosters.

 Cornish is the younger brother of Sydney Roosters player Mitch Cornish.

 Playing career

 Early career

 In 2013 and 2014, Cornish played for the Sydney Roosters' NYC team.
 In June 2014, he re-signed with the Roosters on a two-year contract until the end of 2016.
 In 2015, he graduated to their New South Wales Cup team, the Wyong Roos.

 2017

 In 2017, Cornish joined the Gold Coast Titans.
-In round 3 of the 2017 NRL season, he made his NRL debut for the Titans against the Parramatta Eels, scoring a try.
-In April, he moved back to Goulburn after the Titans weren't able to offer him a full-time contract for the rest of the season.
+In round 3 of the 2017 NRL season, he made his NRL debut for the Gold Coast against the Parramatta Eels, scoring a try.
+In April, he moved back to Goulburn after the Gold Coast outfit weren't able to offer him a full-time contract for the rest of the season.

+2018 & 2019

+Between 2018 and 2019, Cornish played for Mounties in the NSW Cup competition.